My Guiding Principles As An Engineer

 Being thorough and rigorous are part of good engineering discipline.
 We have a duty of care to bring due diligence to our work, because the things we work on affect people's lives.
 We want those effects to be positive, not make them miserable.

 As engineers, we deal in facts and reality.
-We have to be honest and transparent about information and what we do, the successes and the mistakes, what works and what doesn't, if we are to find real solutions.
+We have to be honest and transparent about information and what we do, the successes and the mistakes, what works and what doesn't, what we know (and how well we know it) and what we don't, if we are to find real solutions.
 Without integrity, no one will trust us.
 That trust is hard won, but easily lost.

 And be good to others, because that's really the only worthwhile way to live.